🤖Google's Ranking Factors: The Complete List for 2021

 “The difference between a domain that’s six months old versus one year old is really not that big at all.”

-Check metrics like Moz’s Spam Score and Majestic’s Flow Metrics (Trust Flow & Citation Flow) before making any purchase.
+- Majestic’s Flow Metrics (Trust Flow & Citation Flow)

 In my opinion, aged domains with at least a few niche relevant backlinks are excellent.
 Obviously the more is better if you can afford it.

 Better the backlink profile of a domain, more expensive it is.

 Domains with good metrics worth a lot.
 Because they have “domain authority” and “link juice” behind to help them to rank on Google.

 There is no way to know what Google thinks about a certain domain.
 Third-party tools I have just mentioned can only serve best within their abilities.

 Should you have your keyword in your domain name?

 In my opinion yes.
 Google representatives also hinted choosing a relevant domain may boost SEO a little bit.

 Have a phrase match of your main keyword or a complementary LSI keyword in your domain name.